 36" square in order to keep the body swimming.
-"On increasing the size of the solid bodies, however, it will be easily unders ood that a limit to this swimming will soon be reached, and indeed I accidentally found this limit on my first trial in quadrupling the sizes of the four bodies so that each of them weighed 28 lbs.; for all the bodies with the exception of the plate which was 12" in the square and 1" thick went to the bottom.
-The plate on being put gently on the liquid mass was just kept affoat, but its surface was a little below the surface of the molten iron.
-I lb. overweight therefore with a surface of air expelled by the heat.
+"On increasing the size of the solid bodies, however, it will be easily unders' ood that a limit to this swimming will soon be reached, and indeed I accidentally found this limit on my first trial in quadrupling the sizes of the four bodies so that each of them weighed 28 lbs.; for all the bodies with the exception of the plate which was 12" in the square and 1" thick went to the bottom.
+The plate on being put gently on the liquid mass was just kept afloat, but its surface was a little below the surface of the molten iron.
+I lb. overweight therefore with a surface of 12" in the square could scarcely be kept swimming.
+"The behaviour of the other three bodies at the bottom was remarkable in consequence of a continuous vehement ebullition accompanied by the shooting out of long white brilliant flames, and these phenomena can only be attributed to the water and air expelled by the heat.
 "These experiments with bodies of 28 lbs, weight show therefore that above this weight, without giving to the body a more favourable surface than 12" in the square, these bodies do not what is prcperly called swim in the sense that part of the solid body is kept above the level of the liquid.
-For if the bodies, for instance the ball, the cube, and the cylinder on being moved, rise and fall a little alternately, this can no longer be called swimming, for it is just the transition from overweight to equilibrium.
+For if the bodies, for instance the ball, the cube, and the cylinder on being moved, rise and fall a little alternately, this can no lorger be called swimming, for it is just the transition from overweight to equilibrium.
 "That the greater or lesser degree of density of the different sorts of iron will also exercise an influence cannot be doubted.